learn-co-curriculum/phase-3-ruby-oo-basics-putting-the-pieces-together-lab/README.md

-# Review of Object-Orientation Basics
+# Putting the Pieces Together

 ## Description